 The story flows smoothly fine.
 It is simply about young students working together towards their dream to become a prodigy while battle continues among these aspiring chefs.
 The plot is quite mainstream as there is the idea of a character who is trying his best capabilities to surpass something, and that can be seen in various shounen series.
-Despite the overused idea of the creator, the good thing is, it does not only focus on Yukihira’s path, but also the entire series gives highlights to other characters such as Megumi Tadokoro, one of the main heroines, who has one of the highest character development in the series as she gradually learns to overcome her fears as episodes go further; Mito Ikumi who is a meat specialist and also helps Yukihira for a good choice of meat to his recipe; the cheeful Yuki Yoshino who gives that dynamic ambiance in the group; the comical Satoshi Isshiki who takes a big role in the group and is a also a perfect source of attention among viewers as he, most of the time, wears nothing but a little clothing of apron; Takumi Aldini, the ultimate rival of Yukihira yet a worthy competitor for a challenging showdown, and other supporting characters are also given the chance to show their best role on screen.
+Despite the overused idea of the creator, the good thing is, it does not only focus on Yukihira’s path, but also, the entire series gives highlights to the other characters such as Megumi Tadokoro, one of the main heroines, who has one of the highest character development in the series as she gradually learns to overcome her fears as episodes go further; Mito Ikumi who is a meat specialist and also helps Yukihira for a good choice of meat to his recipe; the cheeful Yuki Yoshino who gives dynamic ambiance in the group; the comical Satoshi Isshiki who takes a big role in the group and is a also a perfect source of attention among viewers as he, most of the time, wears nothing but a little clothing of apron; Takumi Aldini, the ultimate rival of Yukihira yet a worthy competitor for a challenging showdown, and other supporting characters are also given the chance to show their best role on screen.

 Incorporated with a good comedy, the series is given a plus factor towards the success of the entire season.
 With Yukihira’s dorky personality yet has a good sense of humor from his confident eyes and his all-for-nothing disposition, everything is surely a boredom killer.
 Every character in the series, behind their serious dedication towards their career as a chef, has an entertaining side that they want to be known by others.
 You will surely laugh at their comical moments, too.

-Apart from the good blend of comedy, the most sizzling aspect of the show is the ecchi genre.
+Apart from the well-blended comedy, the most sizzling aspect of the show is the ecchi genre.
 I believe fanservice is also an effective way to grab the attention of seventy-five percent male viewers out there.
-Female characters in the series have this hyperbolic expression upon tasting a delicious recipe, and of course, exaggeration is a part of the show and I can’t see nothing wrong about it because although you’re only visually attracted to those delicious dishes on screen, you can also relish the reality of dishes from top to its bottom part by just the response of their god-like taste buds.
+Female characters in the series have this hyperbolic expression upon tasting a delicious recipe, and of course, exaggeration is a part of the show, and I can’t see nothing wrong about it because although you’re only visually attracted to those delicious dishes on screen, you can also relish the reality of dishes from top to its bottom part by just the response of their god-like taste buds.

-If you’d like to enter a world where foods exist a lot in every corner more than how you have imagined, then Shokugeki no Soma is the perfect series for you that provides a wide variety of spices.
+If you’d like to enter a world where foods exist in every corner more than how you have imagined, then Shokugeki no Soma is the perfect series for you that provides a wide variety of spices.
 Whether you are a food enthusiast or not, you will simply love this entertaining show.
 So, let the food wars begin!